 I love learning and want to continue to learn, and instill that love in my children.

 A few of my friends were also considering homeschool for their children and we had some good discussions about it.
-I knew it was the right path for us so I did some research on homeschooling and found homeschool.com.
+I knew it was the right path for us so I did some research and found homeschool.com.
 Most of my initial questions were answered by this exceptional website, questions like…

 “Is Homeschooling legal?”

 “What are the advantages and disadvantages of Homeschooling?”

 “Will colleges accept my children if they homeschool?”